LeDrascol/Spooky-Integrations/README.md

 **Racial Bonuses**
 - Familiars glow like Novakids and have 20% bonus energy
 - Avali are immune to fall damage and extreme cold
+- Novali are immune to fall damage and extreme heat, and glow like Novakids
 - Woggles can survive in any environment without an EPP